 In order for Guardian to be equipped to implement an enterprise big data platform, it was important for us to select the right technologies and partners.
 Because we have a diverse set of data sources with a large mainframe footprint, we needed to select a tool that would allow us to simplify the conversion from VSAM data structures into usable ASCII delivered to our Hadoop environment.
 It was also important for us to be able to transform and enrich our data on Hadoop to centralize and reduce the sprawl of business logic.
-After careful evaluation, we found that Syncsort DMX-h had the capabilities we needed.
+After careful evaluation, we found that Syncsort Connect for Big Data had the capabilities we needed.
 We also found that it was designed to provide native integrations with Hadoop, resulting in increased efficiencies.

 Where are you in deployment and what are your plans going forward?

 We have defined a comprehensive big data strategy that includes program and demand management processes.
 We have also centralized our enterprise data architects to focus on data capabilities and data management patterns.
-Along with this, we have selected and implemented a major distribution of Hadoop, a NoSQL option, and an ETL solution (DMX-h) that was built to work well in our environment.
+Along with this, we have selected and implemented a major distribution of Hadoop, a NoSQL option, and an ETL solution (Connect for Big Data) that was built to work well in our environment.
 We have also implemented our custom-built Enterprise Data Marketplace to serve as the central hub for all certified and sharable company data assets, including reports, dashboards, data services, and extracts.

 From a data acquisition standpoint, we have embarked on a handful of projects to allow us to master the data for members, products, policies, premiums and claims.
 This will allow us to support many downstream use cases, including data distribution, reporting, visualization and predictive analytics.